tarwn/lessthandot-hugo/blogs/content/posts/2012-04-13-diagnostic-manager-custom-alerts.md

 The example that we'll walk through is something that would actually make a great built in alert.
 We will create an alert based on the time of our oldest current database backup.

-To start off, click on “Administration” in the bottom right hand corner:
+To start off, click on "Administration" in the bottom right hand corner:

 <p style="text-align: left;">
   <a href="/media/users/kconan/DM - Administration Menu.JPG?mtime=1332527611"><img src="/wp-content/uploads/users/kconan/DM - Administration Menu.JPG?mtime=1332527611" alt="" width="302" height="203" /></a>